c-lewis99/ECG-Machine-Learning/README.md

 The WGAN-GP contains a number of additional features such as Minibatch Discrimination (to protect against mode collapse) and a Frechet Inception Score (FID) critic to evaluate the quality of the synthesized data.

-The INFOGAN is currently our best performing model.
-It contains an implementation of Infogan - https://arxiv.org/pdf/1606.03657.pdf but using WGAN-GP loss function and Bi-LSTM generator.
+The INFOGAN - It contains an implementation of Infogan - https://arxiv.org/pdf/1606.03657.pdf but using WGAN-GP loss function and Bi-LSTM generator.

+CARDIGAN (pardon the pun!) is a  novel way of simultaneously generating new ECGs and training an auxillary classifier at the same time.
+It consists of three networks (generator/discriminator/classifier).
+Initially the classifier only learns from the real data; then, when the generator is consistently producing coonvincing samples, a label loss function for the fake data is activated, and the classifier begins to learn from these new samples.

 It should be noted that this repo is a work in progress and will be updated accordingly.